Abbasalubeid/NetworkProgramming/README.md

 This repository contains practical labs and tasks completed during a course in network programming.
+This course is a practical version of the theoretical concepts studied in the [Networks and Communication course](https://github.com/Abbasalubeid/NetworksAndCommunication).

 ## Course contents